WongJiayi/HuoLaoShi_look/README.md

-##The assignments for curse Maschine Lerning in BJ JiaoTong Uni
+The assignments for curse Maschine Lerning